Biosolids in B.C.

-Biosolids are the stabilized products which are recovered at the end of the wastewater treatment process.
-Biosolids are rich in nutrients which may be beneficially used to improve soil conditions and provide nutrition for plants.
-Because of the biological components of biosolids, proper management is important to control impact to the environment and human health.
+Biosolids are the stabilized products that are recovered at the end of the wastewater treatment process.
+Biosolids are rich in nutrients that may be beneficially used to improve soil conditions and provide nutrition for plants.
+Because of the biological components of biosolids, proper management is important to control the impact on the environment and human health.

 Use these resources to learn more about biosolids:

 - Biosolids Infographic (PDF)

 - Biosolids: Alternative Management Options (PDF)

 - Biosolids Regulatory Framework (PDF)